From: Charles & Linda McAndrew / 12808 Willow Glen Ct / Oak Hill, VA 20171

 Board of Supervisors

-We look forward to your comments.
+We look forward to your written comments.
 Thank you for your attention.

 Charles McAndrew and Linda McAndrew